Top 47 ETL Interview Questions & Answers (2025)

 29. How do you manage pipelines involving a real-time dynamically changing schema and active data modifications?

-How then do you manage pipelines involving a changing schema and active data modifications?
+How do you manage pipelines involving a changing schema and active data modifications?
 Such a question is relatively easy to phrase but is challenging to visualize correctly.
 It is helpful to visualize the problem with an example:

 • You have two databases, one of which will handle raw data and be appropriately named RAW.